sgzmd/google-cloud-endpoints/README.md

     $ dev_appserver.py --debug .

 Now we can use Google API explorer to see how our API works.
-Navigate to [API explorer page](https://developers.google.com/apis-explorer/?base=http://localhost:8080/_ah/api_)
+Navigate to [API explorer page](https://developers.google.com/apis-explorer/?base=http://localhost:8080/_ah/api) (you may need to change the port number if you are running your app on a port different from 8080).